asuggula-123/taxflowai/replit.md

 - **AI-Powered Document Analysis**: Intelligent feedback on uploaded tax documents, including validation and information extraction from PDF content.
 - **Smart Chat Interface**: AI agent requests missing documents, validates completeness, and can create document entities from chat conversations.
 - **Structured Workflow**: A three-phase gated workflow per intake (Awaiting Tax Return, Incomplete, Ready) with automatic status tracking.
 - **Memory System**: A hybrid memory approach with individual Memory entities for audit trail and synthesized notes for clean AI context.
 Supports firm-level and customer-level memories, with inline confirmation UI.
+Context-aware memory detection distinguishes firm-wide policies from customer-specific facts - when accountants use "we/our/firm" language to state policies, only firm memories are created (not redundant customer memories).
+"Remember" button triggers full synthesis workflow with immediate toast feedback.
 - **Entity Field Implementation**: Structured entity field for documents to store company/organization names, displayed as visual pills/badges.

 ### System Design Choices